Codeception/Codeception/docs/modules/PhpBrowser.md

 Submits a form if button is a submit type.

 If link is an image it's found by alt attribute value of image.
-If button is image button is found by it's value
+If button is image button is found by its value
 If link or button can't be found by name they are searched by CSS selector.

 The second parameter is a context: CSS or XPath locator to narrow the search.